EricZhang1412/RWKV-Depth-recurrence/README.md

 > 💡Note: RWKV project is based on pytorch-lightning.
 I am not sure whether the `lightning` and `pytorch-lightning` modules are the same.
 In `lightning` package, we have this profilers to analyze memory usage.
 Maybe we can use it to analyze RWKV-v7-sharing memory usage.
 > > 🔧Still working on it...

-- [ ] 🚨Now the memory is too high, need to reduce it.
+- [x] 🚨Now the memory is too high, need to reduce it.
+> 💡See 2025-5-29 Update

 # [Original README.md by RWKV Team]
 # RWKV: Parallelizable RNN with Transformer-level LLM Performance (pronounced as "RwaKuv" (rʌkuv in IPA), from 4 major params: R W K V)